calidion/aex/docs/api.md

 ### @api

-@api decorator only supports `get`, `post` http methods. `get` is used for information fetch with changing anything, `post` is used for any business action may potantially change something.
+@api decorator only supports `get`, `post` http methods. `get` is used for information fetch without changing anything, `post` is used for any business action may potantially change something.

 the usage is very similiar except the http post request is force to have a field called `action`, which is the business action.
 Actions can be any string and you should write corresponding method to handle that action.
 (Actions are case sensitive.)